Unboxing and installing FORMART SE/FORMART 2.

 2.3 Are there any restrictions on mold size and height?

-FORMART can accept objects with a height up to 160 mm, the maximum forming area of FORMART is 470 mm x 270 mm, if the mold is taller, it will need to have a moderate height to width ratio.
+FORMART SE, 2 & S can accept objects with a height up to 160 mm, the maximum forming area of FORMART SE & 2 is 470 mm x 270 mm, for the FORMART S is this 300 x 205 mm, do keep in mind that when an object is 160 mm in height but very small in width it will be harder to vacuum.
+The model always needs to have a moderate height to width ratio.

 2.4 Will 3D printed molds withstand such high temperature?